microsoft/genaiscript/docs/gpspecs.md

 <!-- @myvar myvalue -->
 ```

-and somewhere in the GPtool:
+and somewhere in the script:

 ```js
 const myvalue = env.vars.myvar